dell/common-github-actions/gosec-runner/README.md

-# Go Code Tester GitHub Action
+# Gosec Runner GitHub Action
-This GitHub Action can be used to run Go unit tests and check that code coverage per package meets a threshold.
+This GitHub Action can be used to run gosec on a particular package.

 To enable this Action, you can create a .yml file under your repo's .github/workflows directory.
 Simple example:

 ```
-name: Code Test
+name: Gosec runner

 on:
   push: